R0bloxExecutors/Delta-V3.61/README.md

 Open the Msixbundle file and click on reinstall

 Step 4:
+Download the rar file from release

+Step 5:
 Extract Delta and run the exe file

-Step 5:
+Step 6:
 Enjoy!